Visit Us

 Visitor Contact Station

+Let our staff and volunteers help you plan your visit!
+This is a great starting point for visitors to become more familiar with the refuge and the wildlife that live here.
 A general refuge brochure and hunting brochures are available at the visitor contact station, located inside the refuge headquarters building.
 While there, visitors can find more information on the refuge’s history, wildlife, and management.
-The Friends of Turnbull operate a small nature store in the visitor contact station which offers a wide variety of books, t-shirts, sweatshirts and other gift ideas.
+The Friends of Turnbull operate a small nature store in the visitor contact station which offers a wide variety of books, t-shirts, and other educational items.
 Note, the nature store is closed during the winter months from October 31 through March 31.
+Several trails begin just outside the visitor contact station, including the Pine Lakes, Headquarters, and Stubblefield Trails.

 Activities

-With the passage of the National Wildlife Refuge Improvement Act in 1997, six wildlife-dependent recreational activities are often managed on refuges as long as they are determined to be compatible, legitimate and appropriate public uses of the refuge.
+With the passage of the National Wildlife Refuge System Improvement Act in 1997, six wildlife-dependent recreational activities are often managed on refuges as long as they are determined to be compatible, legitimate and appropriate public uses of the refuge.
 Hunting, fishing, wildlife observation, photography, environmental education, and interpretation are often referred to as the "big six".
-Turnbull offers five of the big six including a large and diverse environmental education and interpretation programs, great wildlife viewing and photography opportunities, and a limited entry elk hunting program initiated in 2010 to protect the riparian riparian
+Turnbull offers five of the big six, including environmental education and interpretation programs, great wildlife viewing and photography opportunities, and limited annual hunts for elk, turkey, and waterfowl.

 Trails